Office of the

 Carpenter was named the 2016 Oregon Future Business Leaders of America Principal of the Year.
 Also in 2016 he was recognized as a School Emergency Preparedness Leader by the Federal Emergency Management Administration (FEMA).
 The Estacada Chamber of Commerce awarded Mr. Carpenter the 2018 School Employee of the Year.
 In 2008, 2009, and 2014 Carpenter was recognized as The Coach of The Year by the Eastern Oregon and Tri-Valley Leagues.

-Mr. Carpenter has presented at local, regional, and state conferences and is a published author in professional journals.
+Mr. Carpenter has presented at local, regional, state, and national conferences and is a published author in professional journals.
 He is a hands on leader who regularly visits classrooms, athletic events, music performances, and community events.
 Carpenter has become a leader in the implementation of DuFour Model PLCs and instilling a collaborative culture inside the teaching and learning environment.
-He has also been recognized as a leader who implements Improvement Science Methodology to effect transformational change within the district.
-He is also involved in the community through many civic organizations, and is a regularly attending member of the Estacada Chamber of Commerce.
+He has also been recognized as a leader who implements Improvement Science Methodology and Evidence Based Leadership to effect transformational change within the district.
+Carpenter is also involved in the community through many civic organizations, and is a regularly attending member of the Estacada Chamber of Commerce.

 What Makes Estacada Schools Different